knoup/xviii/assets/units/README.txt

 as the first line in the file.

 STRING:inf
-SPRITE:INF
+SPRITE:inf
 MAIN_TYPE:INF
 FAMILY_TYPE:INF

 STRING is the unit's name.
 Note that these also serve as unique ID's; no 2 units may have the same name.
-SPRITE specifies the unit's sprite
+SPRITE specifies the unit's sprite.
+These are simply filenames of sprites in assets/gfx/units.
+Note that these images must be in a .png format.
 MAIN_TYPE specifies the unit's primary type and is vital for behavior.
 FAMILY_TYPE does not have any explicit effects, but is used to further classify units for bonuses.